ShubhsK04/IITB-Internship/README.md

 # IITB-Internship

-This is IIT Bombay Intership Repository
+This is IIT Bombay Intership Repository for project name Collaborative filtering for movie recommendation system by Shubhankar Kulkarni.